 Biography of James Elza Domine

 Domine is the music director and conductor of the San Fernando Valley Symphony Orchestra an ensemble that plays a leading role in the musical life of Southern California.
-An active composer, conductor, guitarist, novelist, poet and playwright, Domine’s many musical compositions include symphonies, concerti, a ballet, an opera, chamber music and solo instrumental pieces.
+An active composer, conductor, guitarist, novelist, poet, and playwright, Domine’s many musical compositions include symphonies, concerti, a ballet, an opera, chamber music, and solo instrumental pieces.

-Domine graduated from UCLA where he studied composition with Paul Chihara, Roy Travis and Roy Harris.
+Domine graduated from UCLA where he studied composition with Paul Chihara, Roy Travis, and Roy Harris.
 While at UCLA he played violin in the orchestra under conductors Mehli Mehta and Samuel Krachmalnick, also performing with the A Cappella Choir under the direction of Roger Wagner with whom he studied conducting.
 At UCLA he continued his study of the classical guitar repertoire with Theodore Norman.
 Domine’s first public success as a composer came on May 10, 1977 when his Requiem conducted by Roger Wagner was received with a standing ovation by an enthusiastic capacity audience that filled Schoenberg Hall at UCLA.

-There he studied composition with Ellis Kohs, Dorrance Stalvey and Leonard Stein.
+There he studied composition with Ellis Kohs, Dorrance Stalvey, and Leonard Stein.
 At USC he studied conducting with Hans Beer, among others.
-His compositions from this period include chamber music, a cello sonata, music for piano solo and orchestral pieces.
+His compositions from this period include chamber music, a cello sonata, music for piano solo, and orchestral pieces.

 Domine is an instructor of music at several colleges and educational institutions and performs regularly with a variety of instrumental ensembles under the auspices of the San Fernando Valley Symphony Orchestra.